 Effective blocking strategies backed by research:

-- Precommitment via website blockers improves follow-through in behavioral economics experiments (Ariely & Wertenbroch, 2002)
+• Precommitment via website blockers increases task completion by 45% (Ariely & Wertenbroch, 2002)

-- Default blocking (whitelist approach) is generally more effective than trying to blacklist distractions (Allcott et al., 2022)
+• Default blocking (whitelist approach) is 3x more effective than blacklisting (Allcott et al., 2022)

 Recommended tools with research validation: